Ghost lineage: Duration and diversification

 The duration between distinct fossils can be measured and used to derive information about the evolutionary history of a species.
 A study conducted in 1998 showed that a correlation exists between the diversification of a species and the duration of its ghost lineage; namely that a shorter ghost lineage implies that there will be greater species diversification.

 Genetic evidence

 Genetic evidence has revealed ghost populations in many species, including modern bonobos and chimpanzees, allopolyploid frogs, polyploid parthenogenetic crayfish, a variety of plants, and humans.
 A study comparing the genomes of 69 modern bonobos and chimpanzees found between 0.9–4.2% of gene flow from ancient bonobos and an archaic great ape lineage to modern bonobos, allowing researchers to reconstruct 4.8% of this ghost population's genome.
 Furthermore, previous models for European ancestry suggested that European populations descended from two ancient populations, but genetic evidence now suggests that a third ghost population, the Ancient North Eurasians, has also contributed to European ancestry.
+There is also a hypothesized ghost hominin whose DNA is found in modern West Africans, much the same way Neanderthal DNA is found in Eurasians.
+However, unlike Neanderthals in Eurasia, it is more difficult to identify fossil remains in Africa because warmer climates do not preserve ancient DNA as well.
+Thus the identity of this group (or even whether there was more than one) is difficult to determine, resulting in its ghost status.